openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 .. note::

-   It is not possible to manage into OpenStack SnapVX linked target volumes, or volumes which exist in a replication session.
+   It is not possible to manage into OpenStack SnapVX linked target volumes, only volumes which are a SnapVX source are permitted.
+We do not want a scenario where a snapshot source can exist outside of OpenStack management.

 Requirements/restrictions: